vruusmann/openscoring.io/_posts/2022-11-11-sklearn_h2o_pipeline.md

 Closer inspection of the [`H2OEstimator.fit(X, y)`](https://docs.h2o.ai/h2o/latest-stable/h2o-py/docs/modeling.html#h2o.estimators.estimator_base.H2OEstimator.fit) method signature reveals that it expects both `X` and `y` arguments to be of `h2o.H2OFrame` type.

-In spite of many API similarities, `pandas.DataFrame` and `h2o.H2OFrame` classes are not related in any way, and cannot be used interchangeably in Python application code.
+In spite of many API similarities, `pandas.DataFrame` and `h2o.H2OFrame` classes are not related in any way, and cannot be used interchangeably in Python code.
 The former represents local data, which is stored in local computer memory as "live" NumPy arrays.
 The latter represents **a reference** to remote data, which is stored in H2O.ai server memory.